A Switch-Centric In-Network Architecture for Accelerating LLM Inference in Shared-Memory Network: Introduction

-We implement the proposed in-network architecture on a prototype system composed of five FPGAs to validate the feasibility and effectiveness of SCIN.
-We also build a network simulator calibrated against the hardware prototype to further evaluate SCIN on larger-scale systems.
-To the best of our knowledge, this is the first work to propose a switch-centric in-network architecture for shared-memory systems.
-We summarize our main contributions as follows:
+To the best of our knowledge, SCIN is both the first work to propose a switch-centric in-network architecture for multi-accelerator shared-memory systems and the first to leverage in-network computing to accelerate quantized All-Reduce in LLM inference.
+Our main contributions are as follows: